te7mina1/Email-Header-Analysis-Home-Lab/README.md

 - Unusual server names

 ## ⚠️ Disclaimer
 This lab is conducted in a controlled, virtual environment for educational purposes only.
-The techniques and tools described are intended to build defensive skills for cybersecurity training.
+The techniques described are intended to build defensive skills for cybersecurity training.

 ## 🤝 Contributions
 Feedback, issues, and suggestions are welcome to improve this lab.